 Voting will be organized also for voters who are serving a sentence in a place of deprivation of liberty.

-Latvian citizens who reside abroad will also have the right to participate in the European Parliamentary elections.
-These voters will have a possibility to vote by post.
-They will have to submit an application for postal voting by 12 April to the diplomatic or consular missions of the Republic of Latvia.
-It will also be possible to send the application by post or hand it over directly at the polling station for postal voting in Riga by 24 April.
+Latvian citizens who reside abroad also have the right to participate in the elections to the European Parliament.
+These voters have a possibility to vote by post.
+They have to submit an application for postal voting by 12 April to the diplomatic or consular missions of the Republic of Latvia or by 24 April to the polling station for postal voting in Riga situated at the premises of the Consular department of the Ministry of Foreign Affairs (address: Elizabetes street 57, Riga, LV-1050).